roboryman/prototroller/README.md

 <img align="left" src="assets/veroboard.jpg" width="250"/>

-The component interface boards are simply veroboards with soldered component(s).
-These veroboard sits atop the module board headers.
-We don't use "standard" veroboard, that is, long strips of copper.
-Instead, we opted for a kind with a copper pad per through-hole.
-This way, we can freely route our signals from the module board around the veroboard.
-Take a joystick for example.
-The design would look like this: PROTOGRID < == MAG.
-CONNECTOR == > MODULE BOARD < == HEADERS == > COMPONENT INTERFACE BOARD < == SOLDERED COMPONENTS ==> USER I/O.
+The component interface boards are veroboards with hand-routed component(s).
+These sit atop the module board headers.
+We may freely route signals from the module board around.
+The module interface then looks like this: Protogrid <== MAG.
+CONNECTOR ==> Module Board <== HEADERS ==> Component Interface Board <== SOLDERED COMPONENTS ==> User I/O.
 <br clear="left"/>
 </p>

 ### Enclosures

-Of course, this would not be a very comfortable controller to use without enclosures.
+This would not be a very comfortable controller to use without enclosures.

-The master board is enclosed by a chassis, with optional grips.
-It has a lid to hide the non-protogrid portion and also contains the haptic feedback motors.
+The master board is enclosed by a chassis and grips.

 The module enclosures contain the module board and component interface boards, but do not cover the component.